JenniferShola/TweetTweet/README.md

 ![Video Walkthrough](redux.gif)

-I kept getting rate limited so I'm just gna show two of the walkthroughs.
-There were (alot of) updates and fixes since I recorded the one on the right but it's a good walkthrough and my later gifs don't have everything in it because it got hard with the rate limiting.  :/
+I kept getting rate limited so I'm showing two walkthroughs above.
+There were many updates and fixes to the app since I recorded the one on the right but it's a good walkthrough and my later gifs don't have everything in it due to the rate limiting.  :/

 GIF created with [LiceCap](http://www.cockos.com/licecap/).